2Ho0/LLMs-on-the-Edge/README.md

 # Documentation

-This repository contains all the [data](dataset) used, all the [results](results) obtained and the corresponding source code for the experiments conducted as part of the scientific paper "LLMs on the Edge - Quality, Latency and Energy Efficiency" submitted to KIU-2024 (5th Workshop on "KI in der Umweltinformatik").
+This repository contains all the [data](dataset) used, all the [results](results) obtained and the corresponding source code for the experiments conducted as part of the scientific paper "LLMs on the Edge: Quality, Latency, and Energy Efficiency" published at KIU-2024 (5th Workshop on "KI in der Umweltinformatik").

 ## Code
 The sourcecode to log the data during our experiments is located in the [code](code) folder.